-If you are a United States person, the interest (excluding amounts paid in respect of pre-issuance accrued interest) you receive on the bonds will generally be subject to U.S. taxation and will be considered ordinary interest income on which you will be taxed at the time that such interest is accrued or received, in accordance with the method of accounting that you use for U.S. federal income tax purposes.
+If you are a United States person, the interest (excluding amounts paid in respect of pre-issuance accrued interest with respect to the 2030 bonds) you receive on the bonds will generally be subject to U.S. taxation and will be considered ordinary interest income on which you will be taxed at the time that such interest is accrued or received, in accordance with the method of accounting that you use for U.S. federal income tax purposes.
 Such income will generally constitute foreign source passive category income for purposes of the U.S. foreign tax credit rules.

 If you are a United States person, when you sell, exchange or otherwise dispose of the bonds, you generally will recognize capital gain or loss equal to the difference between the amount you realize on the transaction and your tax basis in the bonds (except that any amount attributable to accrued and unpaid interest will be treated as a payment of interest for U.S. federal income tax purposes, which will be taxable as described above).
-Your tax basis in a bond generally will equal the cost of the bond to you (excluding amounts paid in respect of pre-issuance accrued interest) reduced by the amount of any amortized bond premium, as described above.
+Your tax basis in a bond generally will equal the cost of the bond to you (excluding amounts paid in respect of pre-issuance accrued interest with respect to a 2030 bond) reduced by the amount of any amortized bond premium with respect to a 2030 bond, as described above.
 If you are an individual and have held the bond being sold, exchanged or otherwise disposed of for more than one year, you may be eligible for reduced rates of taxation on any capital gain realized.
 Your ability to deduct capital losses is subject to limitations.